-Press switch 1 side (6).
+Press switch 1 side to).

-Indicator light 6 comes on, lit green, and the message "CRUISE CONTROL" appears on the instrument panel, accompanied by dashes to indicate that the cruise control function is activated and waiting to store a cruising speed.
+Indicator light $\boldsymbol{6}$ comes on, lit green, and the message "CRUISE CONTROL" appears on the instrument panel, accompanied by dashes to indicate that the cruise control function is activated and waiting to store a cruising speed.